 Join the Outer Party

-Subscribe to the Inner Party newsletter to join the Outer Party!
-Get a free audiobook, be the first to get invited to closed playtests, and see what we are working on, all delivered to you in the voice and style of 1984's party propaganda.
-We never spam.
+Subscribe to the Inner Party mailing list to join the Outer Party!
+Get a free audiobook, be the first to get invited to closed beta playtests, and see what we are working on, all delivered to you in the voice and style of 1984's party propaganda.

 Inner Party is an independent video game development studio founded in January 2023 by Tom Jubert, Sönke Seidel, and Jonas Bötel.
 The studio is focusing on immersive storytelling and thought-provoking gameplay experiences.